ejderha/MouseyNotifierApiExample/README.md

 This is the example MVC (ASP.Net) api project for the Mousey Notifier integration.

 Mousey is a client app that can reduce RSI and boost your computer experience by combining and exposing windows features to your mouse location.
 It's a handy app for every day's work.
-You can download the app for your devices on http://mousey.forservices.net (it will on the windows appstore very soon).
+(it will on the windows appstore very soon).

 Another great feature is that, it can interact with your backend (API) services for data fetching and command executions on client devices.
-For example you can start websites/portals/landing pages or execute windows commands on the client devices, commands can also be interperted by Cortana, have a look at http://mousey.forservices.net/Home/HowTo#notifier.
+For example you can start websites/portals/landing pages or execute windows commands on the client devices, commands can also be interperted by Cortana,
 Handy use case(s)/example command automation:
 > AEX stock (cortana results).